This page was last updated 19/01/2018 and is considered up-to-date.

-I’ve been keeping track of certain stats from top-level TF2 matches since May 2016, and I’ve gradually built a ranking system around it.
+I’ve been keeping track of certain stats from top-ish level TF2 matches since May 2016, and I’ve gradually built a ranking system around it.
 The way this system works has gone through a number of iterations, with each exhibiting more accuracy than the last.
-The way it currently works, which I first put into use for i61, is called the distinction system.

 - All officials from the top division of ESEA, ETF2L, Ozfortress, and AsiaFortress.

-- The grand final of the next division down in each of the same leagues (e.g. ETF2L High).
+- All playoff matches of the next division down in each of the same leagues (e.g. ESEA-IM, ETF2L High, etc).

-- The grand final of small secondary tournaments or LANs with a broadly top-High/low-Prem level of competition.
+- The grand final of small secondary tournaments or LANs with a broadly low-High/top-Mid level of competition.

 - Any showmatch between top-level teams.